ananth004/mindmash/README.md

 ---

+## ☁️ Google Apps Script Backend Code (For Reference)

+The backend logic for handling form submissions and integrating with Google Sheets is powered by a Google Apps Script web app.
+The **single script file included here is common to both the Quiz and Feedback forms**, handling data for both based on the form's setup.

+* **View Apps Script Code:** [`scripts/google-apps-script-handler.js`]([./scripts/google-apps-script-handler.js](https://github.com/ananth-techie/mindmash/blob/main/google-apps-script-handler.js)) (Adjust path if you put it directly in root)

+---

 ## 💻 Local Development

 You can open `index.html`, `feedback.html`, and `leaderboard.html` directly in your web browser to test them.
 Remember that for form submissions to work, you *must* have completed the Google Apps Script setup and updated the `scriptUrl` in `index.html` and `feedback.html`.